GIS-S-mart/Welcome/docs/contributing.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-3. Install or update to **Node.js v16**.
-For more information, see [the development guide](contributing/development.md).

-4. Create a working branch and start with your changes!
+3. Create a working branch and start with your changes!

 ### Commit your update